tsalik/kostas-tsalikis.com/content/posts/a_confusing_build_failure.md

 If Mockito cannot mock final classes, then why do local tests pass?
 Well, sure there must be some way to mock a final class, and that's exactly what happens when the `org.mockito:mockito-inline` dependency is added to the gradle build file.

 The problem is that the failing module did not compile with the dependency above.
-Another submodule did compile it, but it was declared on its `build.gradle` as `testImplementation` not `testApi`, meaning that final classes could be mocked on that submodule only, not on the failing module.
+Instead, a submodule did declare mockito-inline on its `build.gradle` but not as a transitive dependency, meaning that final classes could be mocked on that submodule only, not on the top module whose tests were failing.

+This could easily be fixed by either declaring mockito-inline as transitive, or adding it on the top module, but that would not explain why the test resources are compiled differently on the CI server than locally.

-On the CI server the build rightly failed, but locally mockito-inline was compiled on the module above(where it shouldn't) and it wrongfully passed.
-How can the CI server be compiled and tested in a different way than locally?
-It turns out by running different commands that compile and test the source code.
+Based on gradle files, on the CI server the build failed as expected, but locally mockito-inline was compiled on the top module (where it shouldn't) and it wrongfully passed.
+This, however, begs the following question: how can the CI server be compiled and tested in a different way than the local build?

+It turns out that different commands are employed to compile and test the source code.
 On the CI server the project is compiled and tested with gradle commands, thus the mockito-inline is not compiled and the test that mocks Kotlin classes fails.
-On the other hand the local builds used the test runner that is natively built into the Android Studio, which happens to compile all libraries irrespectively of how they are declared on each module's `gradle.build`.
+On the other hand the local builds used the test runner that is natively built into Android Studio, which happens to compile all libraries irrespectively of how they are declared on each module's `gradle.build`.

 ## But why did mockito-inline was used on the first place?

-The mystery has at last been solved but let's dig a little bit more.
+At last, the mystery has been solved but let's dig a little deeper.
 Why did a test try to mock an otherwise concrete class?
 And when/why was the mockito-inline dependency introduced first?

-The Kotlin class was mocked just as a filler object for the constructor (i.e. a dummy object).
+The Kotlin class was mocked just as a filler object for the constructor.
 No verifications were performed on that mocked object - neither was it used to stub a value.
 Hence, the concrete class should be used as is or in case of an interface, which cannot be instantiated, a dummy test double.

 On the other hand, mockito-inline was introduced in the submodule in order to verify the behavior of a third-party library.
 Since we don't own the API and implementation of any third-party library, if we mocked and verified interactions with the library future versions of the API and the implementation could change in subtle ways and even though the tests pass the production code could fail.